xizhonghua/GreenDC-Summary/papers/GoC06-partition-heteregeous.md

 ### Weakness
 - Some simulation results will make the theory result in this paper be more vivid.
 For example, given a setting, what is the cost of running time.

-### Questions
-- The authors mentioned that it may exist the case that dynamic programming finds the solution while the original problem is infeasible.
-They suggest use rescaling to deal with this situation.
-However, rescaling might
 ### Possible Extensions
 - Extend the problem model by taking the communication overhhead into account.
 As the authors mentioned, in this paper, they assume jobs are independent and neglect the communication overhead.
 - Consider jobs that are of different importance and thus are associated with different number of replicas.

-### Questions
-- In the abstract, "no two replicas of the same task are assigned to the same processing unit", here "same processor unit" means "same processors" or "same processing time units"?
-I suppose it refers "same processors".